danielgholmes/recordingserver/README.md

 recording server!

-Tip: For convenience, you can also view and update your database using the Django Admin at `127.0.0.1:8000/admin/`
+Tip: For convenience, you can also view and update your database using the Django Admin at `127.0.0.1:8000/admin/`.
+Both the username and password are "admin".

 Making Recordings
 -----------------
 Before we can make recordings, we need to run the Celery worker and Celery Beat schedule that coordinates the recordings.
-Please make sure all of the commands below are executed within the project root directory.
+Please make sure all of the commands below are executed within the project root directory in your pipenv environment.
 We use Redis as the message broker for our tasks.
 Start Redis by running:
 ```bash
 redis-server
 ```

 Before starting up Celery, make sure that your Django server is running.
-Also make sure that each of your commands are executed within your pipenv virtual environment.

 Open up a new terminal window and run the following:
 ```bash